monarch-initiative/monarch-app/frontend/PHENOGRID.md

 This can happen when it switches from loading to results, when new phenotypes are loaded, when the grid is flipped/transposed, etc.

-This can be useful for setting the dimensions of your iframe container:
+This can be useful for dynamically setting the dimensions of your iframe container:

 ```js
 window.addEventListener("message", (event) => {